arduino/ArduinoCore-renesas/libraries/OPAMP/README.md

 ## Description

-The Arduino Uno R4 Minima and WiFi boards, both a featuring a Renesas R7FA4M1AB3CFM#AA0 microcontroller, do have a built-in OPAMP peripheral.
+The Arduino UNO R4 Minima and WiFi boards, both a featuring a Renesas R7FA4M1AB3CFM#AA0 microcontroller, do have a built-in OPAMP peripheral.

-OMAMPs are very versatile.
+Operational amplifiers (or "op amp") are very versatile.
 They can:
 * mirror an input voltage to its output ("voltage follower")
-* amplify a small analog voltage to its output pin, output voltage range from 0 to ~4.7V ("non-inverting amplifier")
+* amplify a small analog voltage to its output pin, output voltage range from 0 to ~4.7 V ("non-inverting amplifier")
 * compare two input voltages and give a binary "higher" or "lower" output ("comparator")
 * integrate and differentiate signals ("integrator", "differentiator")
 * many more

 Electrical characteristics:
-* Input from 0.2V (low speed) / 0.3V (highspeed) to AVCC0 - 0.5V (lowspeed) to AVCC0 - 0.6V (high-speed)
+* Input from 0.2 V (low speed) / 0.
+3V (highspeed) to AVCC0 - 0.5 V (lowspeed) to AVCC0 - 0.6 V (high-speed)
-* Output from 0.1V to AVCC0 - 0.1V
+* Output from 0.1 V to AVCC0 - 0.1 V
-* Open gain: 120dB typical
+* Open gain: 120 dB typical
-* Input offset voltage: -10 to 10mV
+* Input offset voltage: -10 to 10 mV
-* Gain-bandwidth product: 0.04MHz (low-speed) / 1.7 MHz (high-speed)
+* Gain-bandwidth product: 0.04 MHz (low-speed) / 1.7 MHz (high-speed)
-* Load current: -100 to 100µA max.
+* Load current: -100 to 100 µA max.

 ## Usage